MrCycler/MrCycler/README.md

 # ¡Hello World! 👋 I am Juan M. Mendoza (MrCycler)

-Bilingual mechatronics engineer and self-taught software developer with 7+ years of experience in software development.
+Bilingual mechatronics engineer and self-taught software developer with 7+ years of experience.

 - 🌍 I'm from Lima, Perú.
 - 👨🏽‍💻 I love to program always with a purpose.